Stop the Narcissist Relationship Cycle

 4. Expect to receive what you need.
-Maybe your parent didn’t give it to you, but the right partner will.

-The process of changing your expectations and your beliefs will create change in your life.
+The process of changing your expectations and your beliefs can create change in your life.
 When you recognise what you need and you express it, you are creating an expectation that you will get what you need.
 This new way of thinking will begin to change you and that’s what will lead you to better relationships.
 You will no longer be a person who tolerates hurtful behaviour.
 You will be a different person, someone with self-respect who knows they deserve to be loved and accepted.
 And that’s when healthy, loving relationships will emerge.